-April 28, 2017
+April 27, 2018

-IIPA Welcomes USTR 2017 Special 301 Report
+IIPA Applauds USTR's 2018 Special 301 Report

-2017 Special 301 Report Highlights Market Access and Enforcement Challenges for U.S. Creative Industries in Major Overseas Markets
+2018 Special 301 Report Highlights Market Access and Enforcement Challenges for U.S. Creative Industries in Major Overseas Markets

-Washington - The International Intellectual Property Alliance® (IIPA®) welcomes the 2017 Special 301 Report issued today by the Office of the United States Trade Representative (USTR).
+Washington - The International Intellectual Property Alliance® (IIPA®) applauds the 2018 Special 301 Report issued today by the Office of the United States Trade Representative (USTR).
 This annual report, mandated by Congress, identifies many of the major impediments to expanding legitimate global commerce in creative works.
-IIPA extends its gratitude to USTR and the other agencies that contributed to the report for their hard work on the Special 301 process and their continued engagement to promote strong copyright protection and enforcement by our trading partners.
+IIPA extends its gratitude to Ambassador Lighthizer and all the staff at USTR and all of the other contributing agencies for their hard work on this report and their continued dedication to promote strong copyright protection and enforcement by our trading partners.

-The ultimate goal of Special 301 is to enhance the ability of U.S. creators to reach foreign markets, including in the evolving digital marketplace, with their publications, recorded music, movies and TV programming, video games, and other products and services that depend on copyright.
+The ultimate goal of Special 301 is to open markets, including the fast-growing digital marketplace, for American copyrighted materials, including publications, recorded music, movies and TV programming, and video games and other entertainment software.
 To achieve this, these markets need world-class copyright laws; efficient copyright enforcement; sound legal structures for copyright licensing; and elimination of market-access barriers.
 Opening these markets is a proven means to grow U.S. exports, create good American jobs, and enhance U.S. global competitiveness.
 Special 301 remains a key policy tool for advancing these goals; and America's copyright industries appreciate the Administration's continued commitment to preserving this tool's integrity and effectiveness.

-This year's report takes up key priorities of the U.S. creative industries, especially in the online and mobile marketplaces, including by calling on our trading partners to eliminate barriers that impede the ability of lawful copyright-based services to compete.
-In particular, IIPA welcomes the report highlighting the need for U.S. trading partners to ensure adequate enforcement to effectively deter copyright infringement.
+This year's report once again takes up key priorities of the U.S. creative industries, especially in the online and mobile marketplaces, including by calling on our trading partners to eliminate barriers that impede the ability of lawful copyright-based services to compete.
+In particular, IIPA welcomes the report highlighting the need for U.S. trading partners to address the problem of online and broadcast piracy and to address concerns regarding laws and regulations governing collective management organizations (CMOs).
 The report also identifies key overseas markets where trade barriers including inadequate copyright enforcement and other market access restrictions must be addressed.
 Progress in these markets will not only contribute to positive results for U.S. creators, but will also help our trading partners to develop and nurture their own local cultural and creative output.